Caradt

 Stemming from his background in technical computer science and digital art, Michel Witter’s practice is situated in the intersection between art and technology.
 In the early 1990s he experimented with Internet technology at the SCAN / Media-GN institute in Groningen.
 He was also involved in some of the first e-commerce websites in the Netherlands.

 Michel developed education for years at various institutions in the field of multimedia.
-He has been a tutor at the Communication & Multimedia Design programme since 2002, and teaches information design, interaction and accessibility for a variety of media.
+He has been a tutor at the Communication & Multimedia Design programme since 2002, and teaches interaction, UX, information design and accessibility for a variety of media.
+Michel Witter is part of the tutor team of new Master track ‘Health by Design’ of the MA program of the Master Institute of Visual Cultures (MIVC).
+The MIVC is part of Avans University of Applied Sciences.

 In 2016, during his master’s in Media Innovation, he immersed himself in designing wearable technology from the point of view of pure experience.
 Michel has begun a PhD research into situated design methods that enable interaction designers in designing effective interfaces for sensory augmentation.